What is Counselling?

 With the stigma surrounding mental health, busy schedules, and other barriers to in-person sessions, telephone and online counselling have become popular options for people to continue receiving therapy sessions.
 Telephone and online counselling are becoming more common in the post-pandemic world, and provide the same quality, safety, and security as counselling done in-person.
 Remote therapy can provide some individuals with an increased sense of comfort and security because they can meet with their therapist from the privacy of their own home.
 For those who are home-bound or who live in rural ares, online therapy may be the only vehicle for counselling.
 With today’s technology, telephone and online counselling can provide discreet and convenient opportunities for individuals to work collaboratively with a counselling professional.

 Regardless of the form of communication chosen for counselling, whether telephone, online, or in-person, a counsellor will communicate knowledgeably and empathically, to best serve the needs of a client.
-A therapeutic alliance between counsellor and client requires open communication and not necessarily a specific setting.
+A therapeutic relationship between counsellor and client is built on trust an open communication, not necessarily a specific setting.

 Choosing a Therapist